Class of 2018

 Hello everyone!
 My name is Kelsey Motanic, I am a member of the Confederated Tribes of the Umatilla Indian Reservation located near Pendleton, Oregon (located in the Northeast corner of Oregon).
 I was born and raised in Washington and attended Western Washington University for undergrad majoring in Biochemistry.
 After I graduated in 2010 instead of jumping right into graduate school, I ventured out to Washington D.C. to work for the National Institutes of Health.
 I participated in bench top and clinical research for 2 years in a Neuroimmunology lab, and completed an internship at the Indian Health Services through the Washington Internship for Native Students at American University.
 During the summers, I worked as a counselor for the Patty Iron Cloud National Native American Youth Initiative.
 My passions include soccer (both playing and watching), music (both playing and listening) and going on hikes and playing with my 3 year old rez dog Arya.

 I’m excited to return to the Pacific Northwest to work with my fellow interns, and pursue my passion of caring for underserved communities while working at my home clinic at Seattle Indian Health Board.
-Now here is the bio from my fellow intern Dr. Jonathan Motts, who once, in his childhood aspired to be a Financial Planner (wanting to follow in the footsteps of his father).
+Now here is the bio from my fellow intern Dr. Jonathan Motts, who once, in his childhood aspired to be a Financial Planner.

 Jonathan Motts, MD

 Raised frolicking about an old family subsistence farm in the upstate of South Carolina, Jonathan grew up with a innate appreciation for nature as well as the quiet life.
 Jonathan’s love of nature followed him to the University of South Carolina where it blossomed into a double major in Biology and Chemistry and a minor in Spanish.
 During this time Jonathan also conducted research in the field of immune-toxicology at the USC-SOM.